JJast/Cross-Origin-Resource-Sharing/README.md

 CORS configuration in Django

 Download and uncompress BAWIM.tar.gz and BAWIM2.tar.gz into folders BAWIM and BAWIM2
-BAWIM.tar.gz contains a webserver that shows some images.
+BAWIM.tar.gz contains a webserver that displays some images.
-BAWIM2.tar.gz contains a webserver that shows images from BAWIM.
+BAWIM2.tar.gz contains a webserver that get an image from BAWIM and displays on its page.
 Your task is to allow webserver BAWIM2 to access images from BAWIM.
-Run BAWIM on port 8000 and BAWIM2 on port 8001 (python3 manage.py runserver 8000, python3 manage.py runserver 8001)
+Run BAWIM on port 8000 (python3 manage.py runserver 8000) and BAWIM2 on port 8001 (python3 manage.py runserver 8001)
 ![alt text](https://github.com/JJast/Cross-Origin-Resource-Sharing/blob/main/i1.png?raw=true)
 ![alt text](https://github.com/JJast/Cross-Origin-Resource-Sharing/blob/main/i2.png?raw=true)